Causal Machine Learning: A Survey and Open Problems: Counterfactual Fairness

 \end{mydef}

-Similar to \citet{chiappa2019path}, \citet{wu2019pc} define a path-specific counterfactual fairness criterion too.
-Their criterion enables us to reason about any population sub-group, not just individuals.
+Similar to \citet{chiappa2019path}, \citet{wu2019pc} define a similar version of path-specific counterfactual fairness.
+Their criterion enables us to reason about any population sub-group.
 Further, they address situations where identifiability may not hold by proposing a method that bounds the path-specific effects.